awsdocs/aws-transfer-user-guide/doc_source/delete-server.md

 You are billed, for each of the protocols enabled to access your endpoint, until you delete the server\.

 **Warning**
-Deleting a server will also result in all its users being deleted\.
-Data in the bucket that was accessed by using the server is deleted and remains accessible to AWS users that have privileges to those Amazon S3 buckets\.
+Deleting a server results in all its users being deleted\.
+Data in the bucket that was accessed by using the server is not deleted, and remains accessible to AWS users that have privileges to those Amazon S3 buckets\.

 **To delete a server**